The Academic Summer team are here to help you. We aim to offer you an individual and personal service.

 Dr Jacey Ip - Jacey is currently an Obstetrics and Gynaecology trainee doctor working in West London, and is currently pursuing a full-time research PhD on a gynaecological oncology project at Imperial College London.
 She achieved 4 A grades in her A levels including physics, chemistry, biology and mathematics.
 She had subsequently attended St Bartholomew’s and The London School of Medicine and Dentistry in London to obtain her MBBS degree.
 Since graduating from medical school, she has worked in major London hospitals such as UCLH and Imperial College Healthcare trust.
 During her medical training, she has been heavily involved in teaching, both at the university and in hospitals.
 She enjoys travelling in her free time.

-Allestina Ho, 3rd Year Medical Student - Allestina is a 3rd year medical student at University of Southampton.
+Allestina Ho, a qualified medic, runs Academic Summer's medical studies courses.
 She went to Abbey College Birmingham and studied Chemistry, Biology and Maths at A-level.
 She has previously worked for Academic Summer as a pastoral staff.
-She is very excited about this medical program whereby she can share her medical school experience with those who are interested in applying to medicine.
+Alle is thrilled to share her medical school experience with those who are interested in applying to study medicine.
 She believes medicine is challenging but is incredibly interesting and rewarding.
 In her free time she volunteers for the South Central Ambulance Service as a first responder, attending to 999 calls.
-She also has interests in a variety of sports like running and hockey.
+She also has interests in a variety of sports including running and hockey.

 In the summer we employ a team of teachers who are qualified to teach their subjects and have A-Level, IB and TEFL experience.
 As well as experience our teachers have enthusiasm and a love for their subjects.
 They make their subject options interesting for you and the lessons will be a mixture of theory and practical work.

-Some teachers from Sidcot School and DLD College work for us in the summer and this helps us to offer a quality academic programme.
+Some teachers from Sidcot School, Abbey College Cambridge and DLD College work for us in the summer and this helps us to offer a quality academic programme.

-A quote from a teacher from Sidcot School who works with us:
+A quote from a teacher from Sidcot School who worked with us:

 "I did wonder if giving up part of the holiday was a good idea, but I have thoroughly enjoyed working for Academic Summer.
 The students in my groups were a pleasure to teach and I was impressed with their level of English, chemical knowledge and level of motivation".
 Jim Scott, Head of Science, Sidcot School